-The principal will issue a Notice of Election and Call for Nominations following the commencement of Term 1 each year.
-All school council elections must be completed by the end of March unless the usual time line has been varied by the Minister.
+The Principal will issue a Notice of Election and Call for Nominations following the commencement of Term 1 each year.
+All School Council elections must be completed by the end of March unless the usual time line has been varied by the Minister.

-If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent member category.
+If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent category.

-DET employees whose child is enrolled in a school in which they are not engaged in work, are eligible to nominate for Parent membership of the school council at that school.
+DET employees whose child is enrolled in a school in which they are not engaged in work are eligible to nominate for parent membership of the School Council at that school.

-Once the nomination form is completed, return it to the principal within the time stated on the Notice of Election.
-You will receive a Nomination Form Receipt via post, email or by hand following the receipt of your completed nomination.
+Once the nomination form is completed, return it to the Principal within the time stated on the Notice of Election.
+You will receive a Nomination Form Receipt via post or email following the receipt of your completed nomination.

-Generally, if there are more nominations received than there are vacancies on council, a ballot will be conducted during the two weeks after the call for nominations has closed.
+Generally, if there are more nominations received than there are vacancies on Council, a ballot will be conducted during the two weeks after the call for nominations has closed.